pairshaped/curlingio-docs/README.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

+## Search Configuration

+DocSearch is available when the following environment variables are present before running `yarn start` or `yarn build`:

+- `ALGOLIA_SEARCH_API_KEY`: search-only key (defaults to `d4c292bfdc67172d839f0f3a6da64bfb` if unset).
+- `ALGOLIA_APP_ID`: defaults to `56JJO2SJ1B` if unset.
+- `ALGOLIA_INDEX_NAME`: defaults to the DocSearch index `curling` if unset.

+Set these variables in your shell session or `.env` file to enable the in-site search widget locally and in CI.
+Contextual filtering is disabled so searches return matches across the entire documentation set.

 ## Deployment